8 High- and Low-Tech Ways to Save

 Out of Sight, Out of Mind

 In keeping with the “save without knowing it” theme, Digit is an app that uses your spending habits to gauge the right amount to auto-save for you (somewhere between $5 and $50 every couple of days, which it transfers from your checking to a savings account).
-Again, its algorithm takes a peek at your personal spending habits to decide, meaning it’ll only transfer what you can afford—and there’s a no-overdraft guarantee.
+Again, its algorithm takes a peek at your personal spending habits to decide, meaning it’ll only transfer what you can afford — and there’s a no-overdraft guarantee.
 The app also offers unlimited transfers and no minimums or fees.
-Another perk?

 Live By Your Own Rules